Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

-a) The graph $\overline{tK_2}$ contains exactly $t$ disjoint ``non-edges''.
-It is evident that $\overline{tK_2}$ is $t$-thin when the partition is formed by these non-edges.
+\begin{proposition2rep}[Mannino et al.~\cite{DBLP:journals/orl/ManninoORC07}, Bonomo and de Estrada~\cite{DBLP:journals/dam/BonomoE19}] \\a) For every $t \ge 1$, the graph $\overline{tK_2}$ is $t$-thin but not $(t-1)$-thin. \\b) The $(r \times r)$-grid has thinness linear in~$r$. \\c) The thinness of the complete $m$-ary tree ($m>1$) is linear in its height. \end{proposition2rep} For an illustration, we briefly sketch proofs of these claims based on \cite{DBLP:journals/orl/ManninoORC07} and \cite{DBLP:journals/dam/BonomoE19}. \begin{proof} \textbf{a)} The graph $\overline{tK_2}$ contains exactly $t$ disjoint ``non-edges''.
+It is evident that $\overline{tK_2}$ is $t$-thin since the partition can be formed by these non-edges.
 On the other hand, if we had a partition with $t-1$ classes and order $\leq$ according to Definition~\ref{def:mixThin}, we could find a non-edge $xy$ such that neither of $x,y$ is the first one (in~$\leq$) in its class.
 Up to symmetry, $x\lneq y$, and so there is a part $V_0\ni x,z$ where $z\lneq x$.
 However, $zy$ is an edge but $xy$ is not, a contradiction to Definition~\ref{def:mixThin}(b).